malikahussain/malikahussain.github.io/_pages/cv.md

 ## Research Interests

-- Development Economics, Economics of Religion, Historical Political Economy, and Health Economics, focusing on vaccine hesitancy in colonial India.
+- Historical Political Economy, Economics of Religion, Development Economics, Health Economics, and Applied Econometrics.
+- Focus on religion's role in vaccine hesitancy and its economic impact, particularly on public health interventions in colonial India.

+## Job Market Paper

+**Pox, Piety, and Paradox: The Economics of Vaccination in British India**
+*Draft available upon request*

 ### Publications

 #### Published